Image 1 of 1

 “These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.”

-Rich in anthocyanins, bilberry improves night vision, enhances microcirculation in the eyes, and reduces retinal inflammation.
+These berries is high in anthocyanins, improve night vision, enhances micro circulation And the eyes, reduces retinal inflammation etc.

 Studies show bilberry extract improves visual acuity and reduces eye fatigue, especially in screen users.